 Now that made me introspect.

 Because just like these guys, I too, notice that there are many things I’ve written that now contradict my present worldview.
-It’s embarrassing in a way, because back then I’m very very confident that what I think or believe matters or should be given importance.
+It’s embarrassing in a way, because back then I was confident that what I think or believe matters or should be given importance.

-It may seem like motivating, perhaps helpful to an extent.
-But damn, it can also be destructive.
+It may seem like motivating or helpful to an extent, but damn, it can also be destructive.

 Truth is, in some cases, giving up can be a good thing especially if it’s obviously not working (this is one of the hundred things I’ve learned recently).